AndreAdrian/65C02-ICP/floating-point.md

 There are "best practices" for an integer package, which I used in int.asm.
 With a fp package you have more alternatives.
 Let's start with radix conversion, that is the conversion between human readable ASCII string in decimal (Radix 10) system to and from computer internal binary (Radix 2) system.
 Donald Knuth writes in "The Art of Computer programming, Volume 2 Seminumerical Algorithms, chapter 4.4 Radix conversion" about "The four basic methods" for radix conversion.
 The subchapter "Converting fractions" tells us "No equally fast method of converting fractions manually is known.
 The best way seems to be Method 2a \[Multiplication by B using radix-b arithmetric\]".
 The subchapter "Floating point conversion" tells the complete story of radix conversion: "it is necessary to deal with both the exponent and the fraction parts simultaneously, since conversion of the exponent will affect the fraction part".

 The fraction program can only convert fp numbers between -1 and -0.1 and +0.1 to 1 from decimal to fp and vice versa.
 That is, I avoid the "correction multiplications".
 Example: The exponent 2^10 is 1.024 * 10^3.
-The 1.024 is the constant for the correction multiplication from binary to decimal.
+The exponent 10^3 is 0.9765625 * 2^10.
+The fraction "correction" constants are 0.9765625 to convert from decimal to binary and 1.024 to convert from binary to decimal.

 The following table shows the quality of my decimal-to-fp function dcm2fpu() and fp-to-decimal function fpu2dcm().
 The "to string" column shows the result of a decimal to fp to decimal again conversion.
 The "IEEE754" column uses the conversion that is part of printf() as reference.
 The columns s, exp, fraction show the internal fp format with 2ers complement exponent and explicit leading bit fraction.
 ```